 The new Empire Stadium (later to become Wembley Stadium) opened the year before the Exhibition for the 1923 FA Cup Final.
 Designed by Sir Owen Williams KBE, the Empire Stadium was opened by King George V. Its famous twin towers became symbols of the nation’s aim to turn outwards and welcome the world.
 Local roads were widened to allow access for new bus services and the growing number of cars.
 Visitors were impressed by Wembley’s transport connections into central London, and it became a popular place to live.

 In 1924-25, Wembley Park hosted the British Empire Exhibition, with over fifty nations from around the world taking part.
-27 million visitors came to see wonders of engineering, arts and commerce.
+27 million visitors came to see the wonders of engineering, arts and commerce.
 Exhibits included Queen Mary’s dolls house (with a working piano and flushing toilets) and a life-size sculpture of the Prince of Wales in butter.
 Plasticine was seen for the first time.
 A special railway loop line and station were built as well as the screw-driven ‘Never-Stop-Railway’.
 Visitors enjoyed the open boulevards and excellent transport connections, and Wembley Park evolved into the world’s first internationally-recognised venue.

-The Empire Pool, later renamed Wembley Arena, and now called The SSE Arena, Wembley, was built for the second Empire Games, later names The Commonwealth Games.
+The Empire Pool, later renamed Wembley Arena, and now called OVO Arena Wembley, was built for the second Empire Games, later names The Commonwealth Games.
 This 60m pool had Europe’s first wave machine and a diving pool, providing a draw for the whole of London.
 The venue was designed to host a wide range of events, from ice skating to horse shows and boxing; and its original pool is preserved today under the Arena floor.
 The first music concert staged in Wembley Arena was ‘The Record Star Show’ in 1959.

 Wembley Hosts the 1948 Summer Olympics, also known as the ‘Austerity Games’.
 Dutch athlete Fanny Blankers Cohen, also known as the ‘Flying Dutch Woman’, who changed perceptions of women in sport by being the first woman to win four gold medals at the Olympics.
 Kingsway is renamed Olympic Way.